kubernetes-study-guide/Kubernetes-Study-Guide/22b_persistant_volume_claims/persistant_volume_claims.md

 ```

 Persistant Volumes are actually kube cluster level objects, i.e. they don't belong to any namespaces.
+That means that objects in any namespaces can make use of it.
 After creating the PV, the KA would then notify the Developer that the PV is now ready.
 The Developer then 'claims' the PV by creating a PVC:

 ```yaml